How Long Does It Take to Show Up in AI Answers? A Realistic Timeline for Independent Practices

 Why AEO Doesn’t Move Like SEO

 When you publish a new blog post optimized for Google, you can sometimes watch it climb the rankings within days.
-Google indexes the page, ranks it against competitors, and feedback is fast and visible.
+Google indexes the page, ranks it against competitors, and the feedback is fast and visible.

 The Realistic Phases